Background checks may take up to three (3) days. Some of the disqualifications for buying a gun include being either:

 - 8. Do I need a license to buy a gun in Las Vegas, Nevada?

-Yes, unless it is a private gun sale.
-Note that Nevadans with current and valid CCW (carrying concealed weapons) permits are exempt from background checks.
+Yes, even if it is a private gun sale.1 Note that Nevadans with current and valid CCW (carrying concealed weapons) permits are exempt from background checks.2

 If the purchaser passes the background check, the dealer may proceed with the gun sale.